Jump to recipe →

 That is when I started playing around with cooking pork roast in the Instant Pot.
 I was so impressed by how the meal came out that I started making this recipe all the time.

-All the juice left in the bottom of the pot is turned into a thick sauce, using every bit of flavor from the Instant Pot.
-This is an amazing recipe I know you will love.
+Then, all the juice left in the bottom of the pot turns into a thick sauce.
+So, we use every bit of flavor from the Instant Pot.
+This is an amazing recipe I know you will love!

 Ingredients